To learn more about caregiving and coping

 Toll-free number: 1-888-793-9355

 Provides support for those living with cancer and their loved ones.
-Offers information, stress management, and online support groups led by professionals, including some in Spanish; has a special subsite (http://grouploop.org/) for teens and parents.
+Offers information, stress management, and online support groups led by professionals, including some in Spanish; has a special sub-site (http://grouploop.org/) for teens and their parents.

 National Cancer Institute

-An excellent source of up-to-date information about cancer for patients and their families.
+An excellent source of up-to-date information about cancer for patients, families, and caregivers.

 No matter who you are, we can help.
 Contact us anytime, day or night, for information and support.
 Call us at 1-800-227-2345 or visit www.cancer.org.